electron/i18n/content/current/pt-BR/docs/tutorial/windows-arm.md

 ### Vinculando com o `node.lib` correto

-Por padrão, o `node-gyp` extrai os cabeçalhos do Node do Electron e baixa as versões x86 e x64 do `node.lib` em `%APPDATA%\..\Local\node-gyp\Cache`, mas ele não baixa a versão arm64 ([uma correção para isso está em desenvolvimento](https://github.com/nodejs/node-gyp/pull/1875).)
+By default, `node-gyp` unpacks Electron's node headers and downloads the x86 and x64 versions of `node.lib` into `%APPDATA%\..\Local\node-gyp\Cache`, but it does not download the arm64 version ([a fix for this is in development](https://github.com/nodejs/node-gyp/pull/1875).)
 Para corrigir isto:

 1. Baixe a versão arm64 do `node.lib` de https://electronjs.org/headers/v6.0.9/win-arm64/node.lib
 2. Mova-a para `%APPDATA%\..\Local\node-gyp\Cache\6.0.9\arm64\node.lib`